 He might not look like much in the image.
 But he is powerful and will provide you with hours of stress free respite.

-Most caregivers assume this parrot won't work for them.
+Many caregivers assume this parrot won't work for them.

 How to Get Answers To Your Questions About Alzheimer's and Dementia